Justin Drescher

-Justin Drescher (born January 1, 1988) is an American former professional football long snapper who played eight seasons in the National Football League (NFL).
-He played college football at Colorado.
+Justin Drescher (born January 1, 1988) is an American former professional football player who was a long snapper for eight seasons in the National Football League (NFL).
+He played college football for the Colorado Buffaloes.
 He was signed by the Atlanta Falcons as an undrafted free agent in 2010.
 He was a member of the New Orleans Saints for seven seasons.